 How a Form of Whey Protein Can Help Reduce Sodium

 Meals served through school programs must meet federal nutrition standards.
 Offering food products that align with those standards may allow food and beverage manufacturers to increase their presence in the market.

 Some school lunch program administrators argue that enough great-tasting products that meet those standards are still lacking.
 Based on market size alone, there is plenty of motivation for food manufacturers to offer reduced sodium products, so why haven’t there been more entering the market?

 Despite major advances in ingredient innovation, it’s difficult to mimic the umami and savory goodness of good old-fashioned salt, especially when attempting to create clean-label formulations.
 A relatively new type of whey protein ingredient is helping to debunk that myth in formulations containing fresh or processed cheese.

 Grande Gusto® is an all-natural whey ingredient that can replace a significant portion of cheese and reduce fat, calories and sodium content.
 School meals containing such staples as macaroni and cheese, creamy soups, savory fillings and other cheesy applications can benefit from the improved nutritional value and cost savings.

-Most importantly is that the enzymatic properties of Grande Gusto actually enhance salty notes, allowing them to come to the forefront and creating the sensory illusion that a product is saltier than it really is.
+Most importantly is that the enzymatic properties and milk mineral content of Grande Gusto actually enhance salty notes, allowing them to come to the forefront and creating the sensory illusion that a product is saltier than it really is.
 This means that salt can be reduced without compromising taste, texture or mouthfeel.
-Be sure to view our Macaroni and Cheese Case Study below to see the nutritional comparisons and sensory panel results.

 Appealing to younger generations is a key to long-term growth, and providing wholesome, nutritional meals in schools is just one way to build brand loyalty.
-For more information, check out our Grande Gusto product sheet and reach out with questions.
+For more information, reach out with questions.